jaicab/Paraxify.js/README.md

 #TODO

 - Fix buggy behaviour on +IE9: The scrolling is not smooth.
+Check the following:
+	- Updating background position on real time.
+	- Not debouncing the scroll (too many calls).
 - Try debouncing scroll event so it doesn't launch a bizillion times per second.
-- Detect URL image changes and update `diff` accordingly.
+- Detect URL image changes (responsive design or any other) and update `diff` accordingly.
 - Clean up and make the code look pretty.
+- Make it work as a function with a default class of `paraxify` but also the option to set one.
 - Explain how it works on the README.
 - Build a small demo site.